edgarsmdn/edgarsmdn.github.io/_projects/opti_ml.md

 ---
 title: "Optimization algorithms used in ML"
-excerpt: "A pedagogical implementation (as .ipnb) of optimization algorithms used to trained ML models.
+excerpt: "A pedagogical implementation (as .ipynb) of optimization algorithms used to trained ML models.
 "
 collection: projects
 date: 2020-06-01